CaddyGlow/gdl/README.md

 ```

 Optional flags:
-- `--output <path>` – destination directory for the downloaded files.
+- `-o, --output <path>` – destination directory for the downloaded files.
 When omitted, `gdl` infers a directory based on the request (current directory for single files or the leaf folder name for directories).
 When multiple URLs are supplied, each download reuses the same output directory if this flag is specified.
+- `-p, --parallel <N>` – maximum number of files to download concurrently (default: 4).
+- `-s, --strategy <STRATEGY>` – preferred download strategy: `api`, `git`, `zip`, or `auto` (default: `auto`).
+- `-f, --force` – force overwrite existing files without prompting.
+- `--token <token>` – GitHub personal access token.
+If not supplied, `gdl` falls back to `GITHUB_TOKEN` or `GH_TOKEN` environment variables when present.
+- `--api-rate` – display GitHub API rate limit information and exit.
 - `--self-update` – replace the current `gdl` binary with the latest GitHub release and exit.
 Honors `--token`/`GITHUB_TOKEN`/`GH_TOKEN` for private repositories.
 - `--check-update` – report whether a newer release is available without downloading it.
-- `--token <token>` – GitHub personal access token.
-If not supplied, `gdl` falls back to `GITHUB_TOKEN` or `GH_TOKEN` environment variables when present.
+- `--clear-cache` – clear all cached data and exit.
+- `--no-cache` – disable HTTP response caching and download resume for this run.
-- `-v` / `-vv` – increase logging verbosity (debug/trace).
+- `-v, -vv, -vvv` – increase logging verbosity (info/debug/trace).
 Combine with `RUST_LOG` for fine-grained control.

 ### Examples